SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 ![](./assets/kast-orientation.png)
 I'm on the second row from the top, all the way to the right end.

 This was the first time I drastically changed my goals, but I was proud and excited.
-I applied for the program for Science-Gifted Youth with Biology as my field of interest and was fortunate enough to be selected.
+I applied for the program for Science-Gifted Youth with Biology as my field of interest and was fortunate enough to be selected[^kast-video].
 I learned a lot from the biomedical lab, struggling to pipet samples into the agar properly and gruesomely (but ethically) killing mice with genetic markers.
 I kept building my portfolio of biology-related activities like the [Fruit Fly Genome Mapping Project](FFGM/Fruit%20Fly%20Genome%20Mapping-%20Day%201.md) and [studied super hard](https://www.youtube.com/watch?v=CSszchMt6N8&list=PLgeX8ilKjqWNvKqiv9PVU987QJKS-VA9y&index=3) to get into one of the best biotechnology schools in Korea. _I fucking did it_.

 ...So why am I studying Computer Science now?